peytoncordero/DRI25/command-line.md

 # Hands-on the command line!

 Every command we learn in the next pages will require you to practice it.
 For this, we included an emulator of the command line on DHRIFT.

-To access the emulator, check the top-right side of the screen (or the top if you are using a small device) there is a rectangle with the text “Open Code Editor”.
+To access the emulator, check the top-right side of the screen (or the top if you are using a small device).
+There is a rectangle with the text "Open Code Editor".
 When you click on it, the emulator will be displayed as part of the same windows where you are reading this text in your navigator.

 Once it is open, you can resize it by clicking on the left border of the rectangle and dragging it to the desired size.
 (Your mouse pointer should change into the resize icon, a horizontal two-sided arrow).

-If you want to hide the emulator to continue reading through the workshop, click on the “Close Code Editor” button, which will appear on the top.
+You can hide the emulator to continue reading through the workshop.
+For this, click on the “Close Code Editor” button, which will appear on the top.
+You can close it and reopen it everytime you need; the information you have entered will continue to be there!

-Also, before you start, we want to share these tips to get ready:
+We also want to share these tips to get ready:

 **1. Go slow at first and check your spelling.** One of the biggest things you can do to make sure your code runs correctly and you can use the command line successfully is to make sure you check your spelling!
 Keep this in mind!
 If at first, something doesn't work, check your spelling!
 Unlike in human reading, where letters operate simultaneously as atomistic symbols and as complex contingencies, in coding, each character has a discrete function including (especially!) spaces.
 We invite you to read [From A to Screen](https://genius.com/Johanna-drucker-from-a-to-screen-annotated) by Johanna Drucker.